cloud-gov/cg-site/_kbarticlespages/single-page-application.md

 ## .vscode/build/node_modules/public/src

 These folders are all created initially in the repository when you `create-react-app`.
 For the purpose of this example the src and public folders were cleared out and files were implemented from scratch.
-Additionally when you run `npm build` all the optimized javascript will be placed into the “`build`” folder.
+Additionally when you run `npm build` all the optimized Javascript will be placed into the “`build`” folder.

 ## Src
 ### Contact.js/Home.js/Stuff.js